+Pumpkin German pancakes are twist on traditional German pancakes, or Dutch Babies, that are perfect for the fall season or even winter holidays.
 Pumpkin German pancakes have a beautiful orange color that is perfect for a fall table setting.
 Try serving them on Halloween Thanksgiving or any other morning where you want to serve a hot crowd-pleasing breakfast.

 Need a side?
 Try Spicy Candied Bacon!
 Making bacon with a bit of cayenne and brown sugar is a savory addition to any breakfast dish.